The Fish Lady

 Fish quilts also led me to teaching, especially after the book was published.
 Much of my early teaching was fish classes.

-In the next decade, I must have made well over a thousand fish.
+In the next decade, I must have made hundreds of fish.
 They ranged in style from realistic to fantastic.
 Sometimes I tried to create a faithful representation of a particular species, other times they were products of my imagination.
 Most of them were framed under glass.

 Here’s a slideshow of a bunch: